jsmrcaga/action-netlify-deploy/README.md

 This is a simple GitHub Action to deploy a static website to Netlify.

 ## Usage

 To use a GitHub action you can just reference it on your Workflow file (for more info check [this article by Github](https://help.github.com/en/actions/automating-your-workflow-with-github-actions/configuring-a-workflow))

-> Important: this action will execute `npm i` and `npm run build`.
-Please open an issue if another command is needed

 ```yml
 name: 'My Workflow'